meilar/bob-barkers/README.md

 ## About this project
 {SCREENSHOT}

 This is an Epicodus team week project.
+It is a lot of fun!

 ## Get Started